Sheane-mario/pubsubrio/README.md

 This connects the client to the server running on IP 127.0.0.1 and port 3000.

+Make sure to run these within the root directory.

 ## 💬 Features

 - Threaded TCP server using pthread